Sunday, February 1, 2015

 If You're Thinking About Getting a Double Oven Stove - Here's some Feedback

-For years I insisted that once we were in the market for a new stove, we would get a stove with a double oven.
-We have a large family, and a double oven is necessary to handle the large meals that are required when everyone gets together for a celebration - especially Christmas!
+For years, I insisted that once we were in the market for a new stove, we would get a stove with a double oven.
+We have a large family, and a double oven is necessary to handle the large meals required when everyone gets together for a celebration - especially Christmas!

-Finally, it happened - a new stove was required - and finally we did in fact get that Double Oven Stove.
+Finally, a new stove was required; finally, we got that Double Oven Stove.

-I learned a few things about a Double Oven since then, and thought I would share them with those looking for the same type of stove.
+Since then, I have learned a few things about double ovens and decided to share them with those looking for the same type of stove.

 What I Like About the Double Oven Stove

-1. It's extremely handy when you have to prepare a large meal.
-The second oven is very useful, especially in warming up pre-made dishes
+1. It's convenient when you have to prepare a large meal.
+The second oven is handy, especially for warming up pre-made dishes.

 5. We took the extra step of getting a double oven stove with a convection oven - that's handy once in a while